gwastro/pycbc/docs/ahope/weekly_ahope.rst

                                               ahope:pipedown-tmp-space:${PIPEDOWNTMPSPACE}

 -----------------------------------------
-Planning and Submitting the Worklfow
+Planning and Submitting the Workflow
 -----------------------------------------
 First, copy the files needed for planning into the directory where the dax was generated.::